 What is the 18th Edition?

-Why does the 18th Edition require updating?
+Why Does the 18th Edition Require Updates?

-While the current BS7671:2018 Wiring Regulations (first published in 2018) remains the most up to date standard, the pace of change within the electrotechnical industry means that revisions and updates need to be made from time to time in the form of amendments.
-Amendment 1 released in 2020, as an example, included entirely new information around electric vehicle charging installations, not included within the original 2018 edition.
+As new technologies, processes, and best practices continue to evolve, so do the regulations that provide guidance.
+The initial iteration of these regulations dates all the way back to 1882 and has since undergone continual updates to mirror changes in the world around us.
+While the current BS7671:2018 Wiring Regulations, first published in 2018, remains the most up-to-date standard, the rapid pace of change within the electrotechnical industry necessitates revisions and updates in the form of amendments.
+For example, Amendment 1, released in 2020, introduced entirely new information about electric vehicle charging installations, which was absent from the original 2018 edition.

-What’s different in 18th Edition Amendment 2?
+What’s Different in 18th Edition Amendment 2?

-How will the changes from Amendment 2 of the 18th Edition affect me?
+How Will the Changes from Amendment 2 of the 18th Edition Affect Me?